 Travel information: Travel arrangements and cost are the participant’s separate responsibility.
 We recommend making your flight arrangements in August or September, and flying early into Japan to assuage your jet lag.
 The closest airports are Kansai and Itami, near Osaka.
 Enjoy some of the beautiful sights and history of the area!
 Osaka is located in the southern region of Japan, a 30-minute train ride from the outstanding cultural attractions of Kyoto and many more throughout Kansai province.
 Osaka has its own attractions including a famous castle, the vibrant Namba urban market, a 7-story aquarium, and more.

-Kiiko sensei's Sunday class: Kiiko Matsumoto *does not teach* at the Japan Study Seminar although she is involved in selecting our guest instructors and will be present at the classes.
-Kiiko sensei will teach a separate full-day seminar on Sunday, Dec 9, the day after our seminar, in Osaka, in Japanese.
+Kiiko sensei's Sunday class: Kiiko Matsumoto does not teach at the Japan Study Seminar although she is involved in selecting our guest instructors and will be present at some classes.
+Kiiko sensei will teach a separate full-day seminar on Sunday, Dec 15, the day after our seminar, in Osaka, in Japanese.
 If you would like to attend with English interpretation this will be available to a limited number of people (we provide an option below to check if you're interested).
 This seminar is hosted by the team in Japan and has a separate tuition and interpretation fee.

 Feedback on previous Kiiko Japan Study Seminars:

 "The 2013 Japan trip was a DEFINITE highlight in my professional life.
 It was an incredible opportunity to meet, learn and spend time with Masters and like-minded fellow practitioners.
 It was a wonderful opportunity to be able to nut things out with others and to get a more in-depth understanding of this rich tradition of acupuncture in its country of origin.
 I returned home deeply enriched, enthusiastic and inspired."

 "I loved all the hands on!!!
 A Good way to learn instead of just lectures!!!
 I would love to return!"